Djamalidine Atoiyi

-Djamalidine Atoiyi (born 5 August 1997) is professional footballer who plays as a midfielder.
+Djamalidine Atoyiyi (born 5 August 1997) is professional footballer who plays as a midfielder for Schifflange 95 in Luxembourgish BGL Ligue.
 Born in Mayotte, France, he plays for the Comoros national team.

 Club career

 Atoiyi made his professional debut with Troyes in a 1–1 Ligue 2 tie with Auxerre on 9 December 2016.

 International career

 Atoiyi made his debut with the Comoros national team in a 0–0 friendly tie with Mauritania on 6 October 2017.